perevalovds/ofxPytorch/README.md

 1. Please install addon to oF's *addons* folder.

-2. Download LibTorch's .H, .LIB and .DLL files as a ZIP archive from *releases* of this repository: https://github.com/perevalovds/ofxPytorch/releases
+2. Download LibTorch's .H, .LIB and .DLL files as a ZIP archive named *ofxPytorch_libs_win_64_CPU.zip* from *releases* of this repository: https://github.com/perevalovds/ofxPytorch/releases

 3. Unpack this ZIP into the addon's folder (we can't add it to the github directly because of limit on the file size).
 The ZIP has the following structure: